emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

 VII.
 Quality Assurance

 ## I. General Testing Concepts
+> "The Royal Road to Software Engineering Capability: You need to build, test, and debug real software."
+- Since software is everywhere, the cost of software is increasing
 - Purpose of testing: detect and correct errors in a software product
 - Process: devise test case and expected output, run test case, capture actual output, compare actual output to expected output
     - Will succeed for fail (report failure)